Written by Attiya Anna Abbas, edited by Ryan Khan and Daniele Guido.

 How does the world currently perceive ageing?

 Ageing is simply defined as ‘growing older’.
 ‘Growing older’ is something I believe many of us have accepted as our natural state, as all living things arise fresh, then age, weaken and finally die and that is largely considered as just the way things go.
-However, I believe ageing entails far more than just ‘growing older’.
+However, some believe ageing entails far more than just ‘growing older’, especially when looking from a health-focused perspective...

 With old age our susceptibility to many age-related diseases heightens, and that includes cancer, diabetes, auto-immune diseases and infections.
 In 2018, the World Health Organization (WHO) added an extension code and updated the International Classification of Diseases for ‘age-related’ diseases (ICD-11), which are recognized as pathological processes that lead to an organism’s loss in adaptation – this tends to worsen with old age [1].
 Therefore, from January 2022 when every country in the world will be encouraged to report using the ICD-11 code, it will be possible to be diagnosed with a condition called old age.
 Professor David Sinclair, the scientist at the frontier of ageing research at Harvard University [2], eloquently defines ageing as being the state that brings one to the precipice of the cliff– at that point an individual tends to become predisposed to many diseases that bring about their fall from the cliff.